The High Stakes of Delivering Multi-Rater Feedback

 Turning Low Scores Into Development Goals, Not Defensiveness

 The ultimate purpose of a 360 debrief is not just insight — it is action.
 Yet the transition from reviewing results to building a development plan is where many debriefs falter.
-Leaders who feel overwhelmed by the data may shut down.
-Leaders who feel defensive may commit to superficial goals just to end the conversation.
-The following techniques help ensure that development planning is genuine and productive.

 Prioritize Ruthlessly